-Blake’s 7 and Firefly are two of the most beloved science fiction series of all time which is pretty incredible when you consider that both had a relatively brief run of television.
+Blake’s 7 and Firefly are two of the most beloved science fiction, which is pretty incredible when you consider that both had a relatively brief run of television.

 Both shows have many similarities with one another.
 Both are space westerns that draw on old classic films such as the Magnificent Seven for inspiration.
 Both feature characters who are less sympathetic and more morally grey.
 Both are set in a more dystopian future where technology has improved but nothing else has.
 Both are also not afraid to kill their lead characters suddenly, violently and without warning.
 Both centre on a group of refugees, outlaws, liars, cheats and neer do wells who are on the run from a powerful organisation.
 Finally both revolve more around the conflict between humans rather than between human beings and alien races unlike other science fictions series such as Doctor Who, Babylon 5 and Star Trek.

-By all means tell me what you think in the comments below not only of my article but just of B7 and Firefly in general.
+Still I do feel there are enough similarities between the two shows to warrant a full comparison.
+Tell me what you think in the comments below, not only of my article but just of B7 and Firefly in general.

 1 Best Captain